dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 }
 ~~~

-Note the `c_goal` field that limits goals that can be justified with this credential, and the `c_proto` field that says the delegate can only exercise this authority in the context of the "VVP" protocol with the "OP" or "TP" role.
-The wildcard in `c_goal` and the addition of the "TP" role in `c_proto` are complementary changes that allow this credential to justify proxying the brand on both outbound and inbound calls.
+Note the `c_goal` field that limits goals that can be justified with this credential, and the `c_proto` field that says the delegate can only exercise this authority in the context of the "VVP" protocol with the "OP" or "callee" role.
+The wildcard in `c_goal` and the addition of the "callee" role in `c_proto` are complementary changes that allow this credential to justify proxying the brand on both outbound and inbound calls.
 (Branding on inbound calls is out of scope for VVP, but is included here just to show that the same credentials can be used for both VVP and non-VVP solutions.
 To convert this credential to a purely outbound authorization, replace the wildcard with `send`, and limit the roles in `VVP` to `OP`.)

 The schema for GCD credentials, and an explanation how to add additional constraints, is documented at {{GCD-SCHEMA}}.